DoctorLogicProduct/dltest/landing-pages/6-reasons-why-google-ads-is-important-for-your-medical-practice.md

   component_css: feature
   img_alignment: Right
   class: ''
-  headline: 'How Search Engines Works & Meta Tags '
+  headline: 'How Search Engines Work & Meta Tags '
   text: 'In order to succeed with SEO, you need to understand SEO.
 We''ll discuss
     how search engines are programmed and how meta tags affect the way your website ranks. '